Warbo/chriswarbo-net/blog/2020-05-22-metric_red_herring.md

        = 1 Watt
 ```

-This is a huge advantage to using metric, which I rarely/never see brought up in
+This is a *huge* advantage to using metric, which I rarely/never see brought up
-discussions.
-I'm not sure whether this is because it's subconsciously taken for
+in discussions.
+I'm not sure whether this is because it's subconsciously taken
-granted (like the one-unit-per-dimension feature) or whether it's just used less
+for granted (like the one-unit-per-dimension feature) or whether it's just used
-frequently in "real life" (e.g. day-to-day estimating, rather than explicit
+less frequently in "real life" (e.g. day-to-day estimating, rather than explicit
 engineering calculations).
-Either way, I think this should be celebrated more.
+Either way, I think this should be celebrated more!

 In particular, these conversions are based off known scientific laws.
 For
 example Newton's second law of motion, usually written `F = ma`, tells us that